prajwalsanvatsarkar/Multisensor-Fusion-for-Advanced-Perception/README.md

 # Step 6: Conclusion
 - In conclusion, this report presented a multisensor fusion approach for estimating vehicle distances in the images.
 - The final step evaluates the accuracy using Mean Absolute Error (MAE) and Root Mean Square Error (RMSE), achieving a MAE of 5.49 meters and RMSE of 6.67 meters, indicating good overall accuracy.
-- To resolve these errors, in future instead of filtering projected points in specified bounding box, asegmented mask of vehicle can be considered for estimating the actual vehicle boundary.
+- To resolve these errors, in future instead of filtering projected points in specified bounding box, a segmented mask of vehicle can be considered for estimating the actual vehicle boundary.